notarudebud/poloppi/README.md

 - A pixel game where you take care of a poloppi pet __zyth__

 # What do you do in this game?
-- You feed the characters, exercise them and alot of other stuff.
+- You feed the character zyth, exercise zyth and alot of other stuff.

 # Developers:
 - (notarudebud) Github: https://github.com/notarudebud